luke-h1/luke-h1/README.md

 <!---- 🚀 I’m currently working on ...   -->
 - 🌱 I’m currently learning ...HTML, CSS & Vanilla Javascript
 - 👯 I’m looking to collaborate on ...
-Frontend projects
+Open source frontend projects
 - 💬 Ask me about ...
 Automation, HTML + CSS, Linux,
 - 📫 How to reach me: ...
 DM <a href="https://twitter.com/LukeH_1999">@LukeH_1999</a>